 1. The project will identify subsystems that may exhibit abrupt transitions, and

-couplings between them, by focussing on paleoclimatic records and abrupt transitions therein.
-Novel methods to detect Early Warning Signals of forthcoming TPs, and to make skilful predictions on their basis, will be developed.
+couplings between them, by focusing on paleoclimatic records and abrupt transitions therein.
+Novel methods to detect Early Warning Signals of forthcoming TPs, and to make skillful predictions on their basis, will be developed.

 2. The potential shortcomings of models in representing TPs will be evaluated; in particular, TiPES will investigate how Bayesian calibration techniques can help enable these models to simulate past abrupt transitions.